-Total 4 nights in double/twin room, 4 breakfasts (breakfast hamper in room in Lyme), short transfer at the start of Day 2 and luggage transfers from Yeovil Junction to Lyme Regis; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 4 nights in double/twin room, 4 breakfasts, short transfer at the start of Day 2 and luggage transfers from Yeovil Junction to Lyme Regis; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

 Single Room Supplement (SRS): From £205

 Large party saving (LPS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £20 per person

 Please note that weekend stays (Fri and Sat nights) in Evershot and Lyme Regis may be subject to a minimum 2 night stay and a supplement.

 Dogs: As only certain accommodation accepts dogs, the nights in Salisbury and Lyme Regis are at alternative/upgraded accommodation so please allow an extra cost of £25 per person plus a dog supplement of around £10 per dog per night.

 Extra nights in any hotel along the route: Contact On Foot Holidays (seasonal pricing)